 The range-topping Platinum trim level features auto-dimming power-retractable outside mirrors, accent interior lighting, a 12-speaker premium audio system with a DVD player and navigation.

-The T5's list of options includes a wide palette of metallic paint colors, wood trim on the dash and the door panels, heated front seats, a dual-screen rear entertainment system, bi- Xenon headlights with washers and the aforementioned all-wheel drive system.
+The T5's list of options includes a wide palette of metallic paint colors, wood trim on the dash and the door panels, heated front seats, a dual-screen rear entertainment system and bi- Xenon headlights with washers.

 The base T6 comes standard with a power moonroof, puddle lights, rain-sensing wipers, a configurable TFT screen in the instrument cluster, an auto-dimming rear-view mirror, sport seats, shift paddles mounted behind the steering wheel, an eight-way adjustable passenger seat, an auto up/down function for the front windows, aluminum trim on the dash and on the door panels, leather upholstery, Bluetooth connectivity and a six-month trial subscription to SiriusXM satellite radio.